-Thus, the first way to introduce conversation into our email nurturing is by transforming the form into a conversation before the prospect even enters the nurture funnel.
+Thus, the first way to introduce conversation into our email series is by transforming the form into a conversation before the prospect even enters the nurture funnel.

 For INSPIRATION, feel free to check out our step-by-step tutorial on “How to Build a Conversational Form without Coding”.

-Taking into account the bot's ability to connect to other systems like Mailchimp or other email automation tools, you can leverage this connection and personalize conversations using the email tool’s data set.
+Taking into account the bot's ability to integrate with tools like Mailchimp or other email automation tools, you can leverage this connection and personalize conversations using the email tool’s data set.